Conditions in detention facilities

 Asylkoordination Österreich Visit Website

 There were still important differences between the different detention facilities in 2023.
-While no major dysfunction or maladministration was reported in Vordernberg, there have been only few positive developments in the two major Viennese detention facilities.
-Of particular concern is the fact that people are still being detained in cells during the day, instead of open areas.
+In the Viennese detention facilities the condition of the buildings are of particular concern: people are still being detained in cells during the day, instead of open areas.
 There are very few allegations on mistreatment but serious and well-founded complaints about the bad material conditions in the Viennese detention facilities.
 In its report presented in 2023 following a visit in 2021, the CPT stated that the accommodation and communal areas were “in an appalling state of repair with corridors, cells and their sanitary annexes dilapidated and dirty.”
 The atmosphere is described as “very carceral and oppressive” and as “not suitable for holding foreign nationals in Schubhaft for prolonged periods.”[1]
 As of the end of 2023, there was still no mechanism to identify vulnerable people in detention centres, which is a serious issue that was also highlighted by the mission report of the OHCHR in October 2018.[2]

 Although social counselling is not foreseen in practice, the information leaflet provided to detainees mentions that activities take place in the centre such as “social counselling”.
 BBU GmbH does offers legal counselling for detainees who also have to undergo return counselling by another department of the BBU GmbH.
 NGOs receive no funding and are not regularly present in detention centres.
 UNHCR is not regularly present in detention centres.[5]

 The Austrian Ombudsman Board (AOB) has been responsible for protecting and promoting human rights in the Republic of Austria since 1 July 2012 and is the institution designed to promote the Austrian National Preventive Mechanism (NPM).
 The commission of the AOB can visit detention centres at any time.
-During the first months of COVID-19 in 2020, however, they had to suspend their visits to detention centres.
-After the lockdown, they resumed their visits to police detention centres and identified challenges regarding visiting modalities, staffing level, solitary confinement and access to the yard.[4]
+After the lockdown, they resumed their visits to police detention centres and identified challenges regarding visiting modalities, staffing level, solitary confinement and access to the yard.[6]

-[2] OHCHR, Report of mission to Austria focusing on the human rights situation of migrants, particularly in the context of return, October 2018, https://bit.ly/2TfscSi.
+[2] OHCHR, Report of mission to Austria focusing on the human rights situation of migrants, particularly in the context of return, October 2018, here.

 [5] Reports to asylkoordination by UNHCR, NGOs and BBU GmbH in January 2024, not published.